ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

     $ cd myDapp
     $ meteor-build-client ../build --path ""

-This will put your Ðapps static files into the build folder, above your ``myDapp`` folder.
+This will put your dapps static files into the build folder, above your ``myDapp`` folder.

 The last option ``--path`` will make the linking of all files relative,